-The days of fixed processes are over.
-At least that’s what I discovered working with a number of teams who are successfully making a transformation from the ‘old ways’ to a more modern, human way of doing business.
+The days of fixed processes may be over.
+At least that’s what I discovered working with a number of teams who are successfully making a transformation from the ‘old ways’ to a more modern, human centric, organic way of doing business.

 One thing that stood out time and time again in these teams or companies, was that nothing was fixed; everything was available for criticism and improvement.
 The movement was not chaotic, rather people had deeply understood the need to go with a Minimum Viable Product (MVP), test things out, learn and be humble about their ideas, and then to continuously iterate.
 This was not only valid for products (as defined in The LEAN Start-up), but for EVERTHING!
 For example:

 - what is the purpose , vision and values, expected behaviours, of the team or company?